-The NJ Divorce Solutions College Contribution Series – Part 3 of 3
+The NJ Divorce Solutions - Previte Nachlinger, P.C.
+College Contribution Series – Part 3 of 3

 Unfortunately not every college contribution case will settle.
 Once you realize that your attempts to settle are failing, the next step is to file a motion with the court.
 Motion papers are available at your county courthouse and online.
 You may wish to speak with an attorney regarding the facts of your case as the laws for this topic are complicated and require a careful analysis of your particular set of facts and circumstances.
 However, here are the basics of what you need to prove in order to be successful in your request for college contribution costs.